On concentric fractal spheres and spiral shells: Background

 In Section \ref{sec: QC-Holder parametrization} we use a slightly modified version of the Assouad spectrum, where the relationship $R=r^\theta$ between the two scales of the Assouad dimension definition is relaxed to an inequality $R\ge r^\theta$.
 Namely, given $E\subset\R^d$ and $\theta\in (0,1)$, we set

-This modification leads to the notion of {\it upper}, or {\it regularized Assouad spectrum}, denoted by $\{{\dim_{A, reg}^\theta}E:0<\theta<1\}$.
+This modification leads to the notion of {\it upper}, or {\it regularized Assouad spectrum}.
 See \cite{Spectraa} and \cite[Section 3.3.2]{Fra_book} for more information.
 Tyson and the author focused on this notion in \cite{OurQCspec}, as it aligns more naturally with properties of the Assouad dimension that are fundamental in dimension distortion results (see also \cite{HolomSpecChron}).
-For a fixed $\theta \in (0,1)$ the key relationship between the respective two values in the two spectra (see \cite[Theorem 3.3.6]{Fra_book}) is that It is immediate from \eqref{eq:regularization} that if $\dim_A^\theta E$ is increasing in $\theta$, then $\dim_{A, reg}^\theta E=\dim_A^\theta E$.
+For a fixed $\theta \in (0,1)$, the key relationship between the respective values of the two spectra is the following (see \cite[Theorem 3.3.6]{Fra_book}) It is immediate from \eqref{eq:regularization} that if $\dim_A^\theta E$ is increasing in $\theta$, then $\dim_{A, reg}^\theta E=\dim_A^\theta E$.
 This is particularly useful, since $\dim_A^\theta E$ is often easier to calculate, while the dimension distortion results we use in Section \ref{sec: QC-Holder parametrization} are proved for the regularized Assouad spectrum.

 Moreover, the relation between the different dimensions for a fixed bounded set $E$ follows by \eqref{eq:regularization} and the respective definitions.
 Namely, for all $\theta\in (0,1)$.
-We also state an upper bound on the Assouad spectrum involving the box dimension, which reduces certain calculations in arguments within Section \ref{sec: dimensions} (see \cite[Lemma 3.4.4]{Fra_book}). \begin{lem} Given a bounded non-empty set $E\subset \R^d$ with $d_0:=\dim_B E$, we have for all $\theta\in (0,1)$. \end{lem}
+We also state an upper bound on the Assouad spectrum involving the { upper} box dimension, which reduces certain calculations in Section \ref{sec: dimensions} (see \cite[Lemma 3.4.4]{Fra_book}). \begin{lem} \end{lem}